riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 #### Complete State Space

- Some set of states $S$ is said to be complete with respect to $P$ if $S=P$.
+ Some set of states $S$ is said to be complete with respect to another set of states $P$ if $S=P$.
 Since we are currently talking about the surface of the Bloch sphere, all sets are complete if they are equal to $P^1$.
 For example, $\text{span}(XYZ)$ is complete because it is possible to go from any point to any other point through a sequence of X, Y, and then Z rotations.

 Interestingly enough, $\text{span}(XZ)\cup\text{span}(ZX)$ is also complete, which means we could completely remove the ability to do $Y$ rotations and still access every state.
 This is true for any axis.
-We don't do this in practice for performance reasons.
+This approach may or may not be used in practice depending on the physical implementation of the qubit.

 When we are discussing transformations being complete with respect to $P^1$, a transformation is complete if it has at least 3 degrees of freedom.
 So $\text{span}(XYZ)$ has three degrees of freedom, thus it is complete.
 The ability to rotate around a given axis by any amount counts as one degree of freedom.
 The space $\text{span}(XZ)\cup\text{span}(ZX)$ is also complete because the ability to switch the order of the axes counts as one degree of freedom.